Operation Lyari

-Operation Lyari was a Pakistan Government crackdown against local gangs and other crime syndicates and part of the greater Karachi Operation.
+Operation Lyari was a Pakistani government crackdown against crime syndicates, terrorist groups and other local gangs based in the town of Lyari within Karachi in the 2010s and early 2020s, and part of the greater Karachi Operation.

 Background

-Historical Factors
+Historical factors

-Karachi is a cosmopolitan city and biggest city of Pakistan having a population more than 20 million, consisting of many ethnic communities.
+Karachi is a cosmopolitan city and the biggest city of Pakistan; its population is more than 20 million and includes many ethnic communities.
 The city's demographics play an important role in its politics.
 Ethnic politics have resulted in sporadic violence throughout Karachi's history, often leading to bloody conflicts.
 After the independence of Pakistan in 1947, Muslim immigrants from areas constituting modern-day India migrated in large numbers to the newly created Muslim nation of Pakistan and became settled in Karachi, the historical capital of the Sindh province.
-These migrants had educated, middle-class to upper-class backgrounds and came from cultured families; they came to be known as Muhajir people (Muhajir meaning "immigrant").
+These migrants came to be known as Muhajir people (Muhajir meaning "immigrant") with their mother tongue as Urdu.
 They dominated much of Karachi's businesses, something which was feared and resented by many of the province's native Sindhi people and radical Sindhi nationalists.
 After the breakaway of East Pakistan in 1971 and the formation of Bangladesh, Pakistan accepted a large number of Biharis (known as "Stranded Pakistanis") loyal to the country, trapped in Bangladesh and offered them citizenship.
-The Bihari migrants assimilated into the diverse Urdu-speaking Muhajir population.
+The Bihari migrants assimilated into the diverse Muhajir population.
 Some Bengalis in Pakistan also stayed behind.

-The Pashtuns (Pakhtuns or Pathans), originally from Khyber Pakhtunkhwa, FATA and northern Balochistan, are now the city's second largest ethnic group in Karachi after Muhajirs.
+The Pashtuns (Pathans), originally from Khyber Pakhtunkhwa, FATA and northern Balochistan, are now the city's second largest ethnic group in Karachi after Muhajirs.
 With as high as 7 million by some estimates, the city of Karachi in Pakistan has the largest concentration of urban Pashtun population in the world, including 50,000 registered Afghan refugees in the city.
 As per current demographic ratio Pashtuns are about 25% of Karachi's population.

 Karachi's status as a regional industrial centre attracted migrants from other parts of Pakistan as well, including Punjab, Balochistan and Pashtun migrants from the frontier regions.
 Added to this were Iranians, Arabs, Central Asians as well as thousands of Afghan refugees who came to Karachi, initially displaced by the Soviet invasion of Afghanistan; some of the Afghan and Pashtun migration brought along conservative tribal culture, further intensifying ethnic and sectarian violence and also giving rise to mob culture.

-Ethnic Differences
+Ethnic differences

-There are several ethnic groups in Lyari including Sindhis, Kashmiris, Seraikis, Pakhtuns, Balochis, Memons, Bohras Ismailis, etc. The ethnic mix has resulted in political parties being affiliated with specific communities.
+There are several ethnic groups in Lyari including Sindhis, Kashmiris, Saraikis, Pashtuns, Balochis, Memons, Musta'li/Dawoodi Bohra Ismailis, etc. other than Muhajirs.
+The ethnic mix has resulted in political parties being affiliated with specific communities.
 Examples are;